 Join us for the final day of Mochitsuki 2021.
 This live event will be the culmination of our month-long virtual New Year’s festival.
 Celebrate 25 years of Mochitsuki in Portland with a Grand Finale program broadcast on YouTube.
 Alton Takiyama-Chung will MC the program which will include:

-- Tribute to Valerie Otani, core member of Mochitsuki Planning Committee,
+- 16:13 Tribute to Valerie Otani, Core Member of the Mochitsuki Planning Committee,

-- Live Q&A panel of Asian American artists.
+- 49:32 Panel Discussion of Asian American Artists.